-While GDPR has similar anti-SPAM requirements as CASL, the GDPR focuses on 8 basic privacy rights.
-The right to: Consent, Data Protection, View Personal Data, Get Notified, Correct Data, Automated Delete, Be Forgotten and Data Portability.
+While GDPR has similar anti-SPAM requirements as CASL, the GDPR focuses on eight basic privacy rights.
+The right to Consent, Data Protection, View Personal Data, Get Notified, Correct Data, Automated Delete, Be Forgotten, and Data Portability.

 California Consumer Privacy Act (CCPA)

 The California Consumer Privacy Act (CCPA) is a California state law that strengthens privacy rights and consumer protections for residents of California.
-It was signed into law on June 28, 2018 and is scheduled to go into effect January 1, 2020.
-It is the most comprehensive data privacy legislation passed in the US to date.
+It was signed into law on June 28, 2018, and is scheduled to go into effect on January 1, 2020.
+It is the most comprehensive data privacy legislation passed in the US.
 It is essentially the American version of the GDPR.

 Email marketing platforms can be found in standalone email marketing software or as part of CRM systems.
-While standalone systems tend to be slightly more robust with features and have an extensive library of images and templates, CRM systems offer more efficiencies, better collaboration and more cost effective since there is no integration involved…lists do not have to exported and performance statistics to not have to be imported into the CRM.
+While standalone systems tend to be slightly more robust with features and have an extensive library of images and templates, CRM systems offer more efficiencies and better collaboration.
+They are more cost-effective since no integration is involved…lists do not have to be exported.
+Performance statistics do not have to be imported into the CRM.

 - A/B testing of emails

-- sending email to existing customers or potential customers for pre and post sales, quotes, acknowledgements, knowledge base articles, etc.
+- Send emails to existing or potential customers for pre and post-sales, quotes, acknowledgments, knowledge base articles, etc.

 - Email dashboards and reports